Last Updated on January 20, 2022

 - Tiller Measurement – This is the measurement from the point where the limb meets the riser and to the string in a perpendicular line.

-There are a few things you need to consider when choosing the best compound bow.
+We recommend that you watch the video above before you read the below, as the video should answer most of your questions.
+There are a few things you need to consider when choosing a compound bow.
 They are as follows:

 - Determine what you’ll use the bow for.

-- If it’s for hunting, you need a faster compound bow.
+- If it’s for hunting, you’ll want a fast one.

 - If it’s for target practice, the bow doesn’t have to be the fastest one